 The DT leaders have the overall management responsibility of DT resources, excluding consumables.
 The school is committed to making use of the school environment as a resource for learning.
-Children's books on design technology are available in the school library and healthy eating topic books are ordered termly.
+Children's books on design technology are available in the school library.